xan105/node-powertoast/README.md

   Reference the source of your content.
 This text is always displayed at the bottom of your notification, along with your app's identity or the notification's timestamp.

-  On older versions of Windows that don't support attribution text, the text will simply be displayed as another text element (assuming you don't already have the maximum of three text elements).
+  On older versions of Windows that don't support attribution text, the text will simply be displayed as another text element (assuming you don't already have the maximum of 3 text elements).

  <p align="center">
 <img src="https://github.com/xan105/node-powertoast/raw/master/screenshot/attribution.png">